rob-brown/practical-prep/_posts/2020-10-17-emergency-preparedness-test.markdown

 28. Do you have a plan for toilet facilities if there is an extended water shortage?
 29. Do you have a supply of food, clothing, and fuel where appropriate: For 6 months?
 For a year?

+## Evaluation

 So, how did you do?
 My hope is something on this list got you thinking about what you can do *now* to better prepare.
 I recommend everyone review this test every few months and evaluate your progress.